Dan Balan: Lendo Calendo

-In May 2013, Balan released "Lendo Calendo", a bilingual single with lyrics in Spanish and English.
+In May 2013, Bălan released "Lendo Calendo", a bilingual single with lyrics in Spanish and English.
 The track featured Tany Vander and French rapper Brasco.
 He sang his part in Spanish, which he had studied in Barcelona.
-The words Lendo Calendo were coined by Balan himself who thought of them as magic words like Abracadabra.
+The words Lendo Calendo were coined by Bălan himself who thought of them as magic words like Abracadabra.
 The song topped the iTunes Chart and reached number one in Russia and also peaked the charts in Romania and other CIS countries.
 The music video of the song, directed by Alan Badoev, was released on 9 July 2013.
 The song received positive reviews and the singer received several awards for "Lendo Calendo".
 On 25 May, he was nominated for the best singer award at the annual Russian music awards RU.TV.
 Later he won the award for The Best Singer at the Real Musicbox awards ceremony.

-On 30 November 2013, Balan received his third Golden Gramophone award for the song "Lyubi".
+On 30 November 2013, Bălan received his third Golden Gramophone award for the song "Люби".

-In January 2014, Balan began recording a new studio album, Freedom, Part 2 in London in the Abbey Road Studios, AIR Studios, RAK Studios, Strongroom Studios and Sarm Studios.
+In January 2014, Bălan began recording a new studio album, Freedom, Part 2 in London in the Abbey Road Studios, AIR Studios, RAK Studios, Strongroom Studios and Sarm Studios.
 He wrote the music and lyrics and produced all of the tracks on the album.
 The recordings featured the Symphony Orchestra of the British Musicians' Union, the London Community Gospel Choir, London Voices led by Terry Edwards and Ben Parry, as well as Massive Attack drummer Julien Brown, guitarist Seton Daunt, and percussionist Andy Duncan.
 Chris Elliott worked on the arrangement for the symphony orchestra.

-“Domoy”
+"Домой" (Domoj)

-The album's first single "Domoy" was released in September 2014.
-In contrast to Dan's previous work, "Domoy" was quite experimental, moving away from his typical style and appealing to an older audience.
+The album's first single "Домой" was released in September 2014.
+In contrast to Dan's previous work, "Домой" was quite experimental, moving away from his typical style and appealing to an older audience.
 According to Dan, the track also differs from the other songs on the new album, which will have a more commercial sound.

 “Funny Love”

-In 2015, Balan returned from his creative break to release another experimental single, “Funny Love”.
-The music video was directed by acclaimed Ukrainian director Alan Badoev, who has recorded hundreds of music videos, and several of Balan's songs.
+In 2015, Bălan returned from his creative break to release another experimental single, “Funny Love”.
+The music video was directed by acclaimed Ukrainian director Alan Badoev, who has recorded hundreds of music videos, and several of Bălan's songs.
 The music video took a whole 4 months to film, involving 20 different scenes.
 13 models and 16 dancers had in total 120 costumes and 300 kg of luggage.
-Badoev used “unusual graphics” and novel editing techniques in the video, and was impressed by Balan's dedication to his music.
+Badoev used “unusual graphics” and novel editing techniques in the video, and was impressed by Bălan's dedication to his music.
 The singer admitted he wanted to take his songs to a new level after Lendo Calendo, and worked more than any other on the sound design for Funny Love.

-“Plach”
+"Плачь" (Plač)

-Balan also released a version of his song “Cry Cry”, originally written for his unreleased rock album in 2006, with different, experimental and complex sound, and new Russian lyrics, differing somewhat from the English, to appeal to an Eastern European audience.
+Bălan also released a version of his song “Cry Cry”, originally written for his unreleased rock album in 2006, with different, experimental and complex sound, and new Russian lyrics, differing somewhat from the English, to appeal to an Eastern European audience.